geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 3. In the **Sign in** dialog box, log in as **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) with password **Pa55w.rd**.

 4. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
-Setting this policy to Unrestricted enables Holly to load all configuration files and run all scripts.
+Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>

 	‎**Set-ExecutionPolicy unrestricted**<br/>

-	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A]** **Yes to All.**
+	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

-5. Holly now wants to assign **Libby Hayward** to the **Service Support Administrator** role.
+5. Holly now wants to assign **Libby Hayward** to the **Service support admin** role.
 In the Windows PowerShell window, at the command prompt, type the following command, and then press:  <br/>

-	**Add-MsolRoleMember -RoleName "Service Support Administrator” –RoleMemberEmailAddress Libby@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+	**Add-MsolRoleMember -RoleName "Service support admin” –RoleMemberEmailAddress Libby@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)

-6. Holly now wants to assign **Laura Atkins** to the **Company Administrator** role.
-At the command prompt, type the following command, and then press Enter:   <br/>

-	‎**Add-MsolRoleMember -RoleName "Company Administrator" -RoleMemberEmailAddress Laura@M365xZZZZZZ.onmicrosoft.com**  (where ZZZZZZ is your unique O365 Credentials)

-7. You now want to verify which users have been assigned to certain roles.
-Displaying the users assigned to a role is a two-step process.<br/>
+6. You now want to verify which users have been assigned to certain roles.
+Displaying the users assigned to a role is a two-step process in PowerShell.<br/>

 	‎**Note:** Do NOT perform the following commands just yet – this is an informational step whose purpose is to simply describe what you will be doing in the remaining steps in this task.
-Once you understand what you will be doing, then proceed to step 8.
+Once you understand what you will be doing, then proceed to step 7.

 	- You will begin by running a command that creates a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you’re validating.  <br/>